johnsonandjohnson/Bodiless-JS/packages/bodiless-table/doc/table.md

 ### Name the Table

 The top row of a table is called the Header.
 Click the header of the table and type the name.
-You can also delete the header row by clicking it and clicking the "Delete" button.
+You can also delete the header row by selecting it and clicking the "Delete" button.

 ![Table Name](./assets/Table_2.png)